Minkowski gauges and deviation measures: Deviation Measures

-\end{proof} \begin{remark} Not every property that seems plausibly heritable turns out to be so: take, for instance, radial boundedness of $B$.
+\begin{remark} Not every property that seems plausibly heritable turns out to be so: take, for instance, radial boundedness of $B$.
 It seems reasonable --- since no random variable in $B$ can be scaled up indeterminately while remaining acceptable --- that the same should be true of $\mathcal{L}_B$.
-However, the following counterexample shows that this is false: let $\Omega = \{0,1\}^\N$ be the Bernoulli space comprised of all sequences of $0$'s and $1$'s, that is, the generic element $\omega\in\Omega$ is of the form $\omega = (\omega_1,\omega_2, \dots)$ with $\omega_n\in\{0,1\} $ for all $n$.
-The probability measure $\Pro$ is defined, for each $n$ and each $n$tuple $x_1,\dots,x_n\in\{0,1\}$, via
+However, the counter\cref{law couter exemple} shows that this is false. \end{remark}